Rihanna Reportedly Slams Drake As A ‘Liar’ & ‘F*** Boy’ For Dating Jennifer Lopez

 Amid reports claiming that things have turned sour between Drake and Rihanna, the “Diamonds” singer then appeared to once again throw a whole lot of shade Drake’s way on Instagram this week with another diss, seemingly blasting her ex for his love of athletes as the Jennifer dating rumors continue to swirl.

-According to Baller Alert, Rihanna took to Instagram to seemingly slam Drake, who’s certainly no stranger to sitting on the side-lines during basketball games, once again on January 13.
+According to Baller Alert, Rihanna took to Instagram to seemingly slam Drake, who’s certainly no stranger to sitting on the sidelines during basketball games, once again on January 13.

 A screen shot captured by the site showed Rihanna allegedly threw another diss at Drake and Jennifer by replying to a post uploaded to the social media site by Instagram user @mdollas11, which read “Your #MCM be knocking over girls in the VIP to stand next to rappers.”